MarioCodes/functional-templates/README.md

 Ready-to-code templates to start a project directly out of the box.

-## Templates to check

-## Templates to fix
-* java-spring
-* react-kotlin

 ## Compile & Run
-### ASP.NET Core (C#)
+### .NET 8 (updated to C# 12)
-csharp-asp-net-core-3.1-basic-template: template dependency-injection-ready.
+* *basic-template*: template dependency-injection-ready.
 Able to set config at appsettings.json.
-For basic testing.
+For basic & quick features testing
-csharp-asp-net-core-3.1-crud-memory-ddbb:  Rest API ready with Swagger and Entity Framework Core.
-It has an in-memory database for testing purposes.
+* *crud-memory-ddbb*:  Rest API ready with Swagger and EF Core.
+It has an in-memory database for testing purposes

 ### Java & Kotlin
 They compile as a fat jar through maven.